 How to Install Windows 7 on Windows 8

-Under the Boot menu we can see clearly that my computer is configured with UEFI boot, but Legacy Boot Option Rom is disabled.
+Under the Boot menu, we can see clearly that my computer is configured with UEFI boot, but Legacy Boot Option ROM is disabled.
 Under this situation, we can only install 64 bit Windows 7 on a GPT disk.
 Why?
-According to Microsoft, we know booting from GPT disk must be under UEFI mode, but UEFI firmware does not support 32 bit system.
+According to Microsoft, we know booting from GPT disk must be under UEFI mode, but UEFI firmware does not support 32-bit system.
 Therefore, 32 bit Windows 7 cannot be installed to a GPT disk.
-Of course, when Legacy BIOS is supported, 32 bit Windows 7 can be installed to a MBR disk.
+Of course, when Legacy BIOS is supported, 32 bit Windows 7 can be installed to an MBR disk.
 Some mainboards can either support UEFI BIOS and Legacy BIOS:

 Then make corresponding changes in BIOS:

 1. Disable OS Optimized Defaults if there is such an option.
 Enabling it will restore all settings to the state when Windows 8 is installed.
 Under this state, only Windows 8 can be installed.